handoyo18/BeautifulSoup-Capstone/README.md

 ## Rubics

 - Environment preparation (2 points)
-- Finding the right key to scrap the data  & Extracting the right information (6 points)
+- Finding the right key to scrap the data  & Extracting the right information (5 points)
-- Creating data frame & Data wrangling (6 points)
+- Creating data frame & Data wrangling (5 points)
+- Craating a tidy python notebook as a report.
+(2 points)
 - Implement it on flask dashboard (2 points)